indiesquidge/javascript-challenges/object-diff/readme.md

 ### Getting Started

-The file you will be editing is `challenge.js`.
+The file you will be editing is `object-diff.js`.

-The `challenge.js` file also includes a test suite to run your code against.
+The `object-diff-test.js` file includes a test suite to run your code against.

-First run `npm i` to install the dependencies, then run `npm test` to run the test suite in full.
+Run `node object-diff-test.js` to run the test suite in full.
+As you write code to pass tests, make sure you unskip succeeding tests by changing `test.skip` to just `test`.